Principal series for general linear groups over finite commutative rings: Introduction

 \begin{example*} Suppose that $R$ is a finite discrete valuation ring, with maximal ideal $\mathfrak{m}$ and residue field $\k$, and let $r$ be the largest integer such that $\mathfrak{m}^r\neq 0$.
 Reduction modulo $\mathfrak m^r$ gives rise to a group extension

 which one can use to study the representations of $G(R)$ via Clifford theory; see \cite{Hill_Jord}, for example.
-In \cite{Hill_Reg}, Hill identified a class of representations that are particularly amenable to this approach: an irreducible representation $\pi$ of $G(R)$ is called \emph{regular} if its restriction to $G_r$ contains a character whose stabiliser under the adjoint action of $G(\k)$ has minimal dimension.
+In \cite{Hill_Reg}, Hill identified a class of representations that are particularly amenable to this approach: an irreducible representation $\pi$ of $G(R)$ is called \emph{regular} if its restriction to $G_r$ contains a character whose stabiliser under the adjoint action of~$G(\k)$ has minimal dimension.
 Explicit constructions of all such representations are given in \cite{Stasinski-Stevens, Krakovski-Onn-Singla}.

-An application of \cite[Theorem 3.4]{CMO1} gives the following criterion for regularity of the induced representations $\pind\chi$: if $\chi$ is an irreducible representation of $L(R)$, then $\pind \chi $ is regular if and only if the restriction of $\chi$ to the subgroup $L(R)\cap G_r\cong \k^n$ has trivial stabiliser under the permutation action of $S_n$.
-Moreover, the representations $\pind\chi$, for $\chi$ satisfying the above condition, account for all of the regular representations associated to the split semisimple classes in $M_n(\k)$. \end{example*}
+An application of \cite[Theorem 3.4]{CMO1} gives the following criterion for regularity of the induced representations $\pind\chi$: if $\chi$ is an irreducible representation of $L(R)$, then $\pind \chi $ is regular if and only if the restriction of $\chi$ to the subgroup $L(R)\cap G_r\cong \k^n$ has trivial stabiliser under the permutation action of~$S_n$.
+Moreover, the representations $\pind\chi$, for $\chi$ satisfying the above condition, account for all of the regular representations associated to the split semisimple classes in $M_n(\k)$.